Abhay2810/Programs/.stackedit-trash/abhayprograms.c.md

 ```
 ```
 Output:
+Enter the number of rows and columns of matrix
+2                                                     2
+Enter the elements of first matrix
+3
+4
+5
+6
+Enter the elements of second matrix
+6
+7
+8
+5
+Sum of entered matrices:-
+9       11
+13      11
 ```
-## 18 To find whether no is positive,negative or zero
+## 18 To Find whether Number is Positive,Negative or Zero.
 ```
 #include<stdio.h>
 void main()